-One of the prime functions of the Alabama League of Municipalities is to represent the interests of municipal government at the legislative level by informing members of legislation introduced that might affect municipal government and by presenting bills to the Legislature on behalf of Alabama's municipalities.
+ne of the prime functions of the Alabama League of Municipalities is to represent the interests of municipal government at the legislative level by informing members of legislation introduced that might affect municipal government and by presenting bills to the Legislature on behalf of Alabama's municipalities.
+It is extremely important for municipal officials and officers to have a good, basic understanding of the legislative process in Alabama.
 This article briefly explains the workings of the Alabama Legislature and how legislation is passed by that body.